SeaCelo/SDGclassy/README.md

 ## Other notes
+* The instructions will download Mallet in the SDGclassy directory, but you may want to install it in another location.
-* It is useful to add Mallet to the $PATH.
-In Terminal:
+* In this event adjust the script accordingly or add Mallet to the $PATH.
+This is left to you and your google.
-   * `echo $PATH`    		this will print the current path, to check.
-   * `nano ~/.zshenv`		to edit
-   * (include this line somewhere:)
-   * `export PATH=$PATH:/path/to/your/install/mallet-2.0.8/bin`

-   * write out and exit
-   * If you don't have this, just navigate to the /mallet-2.0.8/bin and run the command from there.

-* Note: using ngrams causes Mallet to run out of memory.
-Giving 8gb to Mallet seems to work, and lets the OS manage any paging and vm.
-To do this, edit the binary.
+* Note: using ngrams may cause Mallet to run out of memory.
+If you have this problem, try giving 8gb to Mallet, letting the OS manage any paging and vm.
+* To do this, edit the binary.
 In Terminal:
    * `cd /path/to/your/install/mallet-2.0.8/bin`
    * `nano mallet`
    * Find the line and edit to read: `MEMORY=8g`